clovenski/face-id-demo/README.md

 - http://dlib.net/files/shape_predictor_5_face_landmarks.dat.bz2
 - http://dlib.net/files/dlib_face_recognition_resnet_model_v1.dat.bz2

 The program assumes you have the above models in a directory named `models` and the images are in the `images` directory.
 Make adjustments in the code if necessary.
+Again, this is not necessary for the real time demo.

 Now, run the program with: `./main.py`